IrinaSing/practice-code-review/src/intersection/README.md

 ## Strategy

-I chose to use 'for' loop and 'if' statement combined with array methods to solve this challenge, because it is easy to read the code.
+'for' loop and 'if' statement combined with array methods to solve this challenge is used.

+## Implementation

+To find the intersection of two arrays - the common elements in each array - first an empty array is declared.

+Then by using 'for/of' loop, every element of the first array is inspected.
+Then 'if' statement and 'includes()' built-in method is used in the 'for' loop to check for the elements that second array has in common.
+And then the result is added to the empty array by using 'push()' built-in method.

+This will return an array of common elements in both of the arrays, but it is also returns the repeated values.

+To have an array with unique values, the resulting array is first converted to a set by using "new Set()' method.
+Then it is reconverted to an array by using 'Array.from()' built-in method.
+## Use Cases

+## Inspiration